neftjs/neft/uri.coffee.md

 *String* Uri::toString([*Object|Dict* params])
 ----------------------------------------------

-Parses **Uri** into a string.
+This method parses a uri into a string.

-*params* object can be optionally passed as an argument.
-It will be used to replace uri chunks (works like standard string formatting but on the named parameters).
+The given *params* object is used to replace the uri parameters.

 ```
 var uri = new Networking.Uri('user/{name}');

 console.log(uri.toString({name: 'Jane'}));
+// /user/Jane

+console.log(uri.toString());
-// user/Jane
+// /user/{name}
 ```

 		toString: (params) ->